-John Gottman, author of some wonderful books you can read on this website as well, became famous for predicting with a 90% accuracy rate which couples would divorce just by looking at a 15 minutes conversation between them.
+John Gottman, an author of some wonderful books you can read on this website as well, became famous for predicting with a 90% accuracy rate which couples would divorce just by looking at a 15-minute conversation between them.

 But thin-slicing also works with non-experts if you’re looking at something which is relevant.

-It’s possible for example to assess people’s personality by looking at their room compared to their long term friends.
+It’s possible for example to assess people’s personalities by looking at their room compared to their long-term friends.